GospelBG/ChatPointsTTV/README.md

 > [!TIP]
 >  If needed, you can copy-paste the names of the Channel Points Rewards into a text document for later use.

 3. Set your [config.yml](core/src/main/resources/config.yml) up.
 Adjust the settings and add and setup the actions for rewards, donations...
+There are two ways to link your Twitch account to the plugin:

+    - **Using a key-based authentication** *(recommended)*:
+    You will need a Client ID and Access token.
+You can get one mannually or through a website as [Twitch Token Generator](https://twitchtokengenerator.com).
+Make sure to add all the [needed scopes](#twitch-scopes).
+    Uncomment `CUSTOM_CLIENT_ID` and `CUSTOM_ACCESS_TOKEN` on the config file and add your Client ID and Token onto the corresponding fields.
+    Once the server has started you just need to run `/twitch link` and your account will be automatically logged in.
+You may need to refresh the token when it expires.

+    - **Log in through a browser**:
+    You won't need any extra modification in your config.yml file.
+You will just need to run `/twitch link` in-game and open the provided link.
+You may need to log in your Twitch account and authorise the app.
+Once you finish the log in process you can close the browser and your account will be linked.
+    You have to repeat this process each time you start the server.

 4. Set up permissions for:
     - linking/reloading (`chatpointsttv.manage`).
     - the target player(s) (`chatpointsttv.target`).